-Norway's Foreign Minister Jonas Gahr Støre and his ministry's Director-General for Security Policy and the High North Steffen Kongstad garnered the highest number of votes in an online poll to determine the "2008 Arms Control Person of the Year."
-Nine other individuals and institutions were nominated by the Arms Control Association.
-(Continue)
+Senator Richard Lugar (R-Ind.) garnered the highest number of votes in an online poll to determine the "2009 Arms Control Person of the Year."
+Nine other individuals, institutions, and country groups were nominated by the staff of the Arms Control Association.

 Experts from the independent Arms Control Association (ACA) released a status update on the U.S. government's plans to modernize its strategic nuclear arsenal, finding that the U.S. military is in the process of upgrading most of its strategic delivery systems and the warheads they carry to last for the next 20-30 years or more.

 As 2009 nears its end, it is time to recognize some of the most important arms control developments and achievements of the past 12 months.
 Vote for 2009 Arms Control Person(s) of the year.

 Carnegie Endowment for International Peace Proliferation Analysis

 ACA experts welcome administration decision for thorough review of U.S. landmine policy.
 Urge the administration to conduct their policy review in a thorough and expeditious manner and in consultation with nongovernmental humanitarian and arms control experts.

 A congressionally-commissioned scientific study by an influential group of independent scientists released today concludes that the effectiveness of the U.S. nuclear arsenal can be maintained indefinitely through the existing program for stockpile stewardship and without nuclear test explosions or pursuit of new warhead designs.